crate/services-docs/docs/howtos/delete-cluster.rst

 Deleting a cluster via the AWS Marketplace
 ------------------------------------------

-You can deploy a cluster on CrateDB Cloud via AWS by subscribing to our offer on the `AWS Marketplace`_.
+You can deploy a cluster on CrateDB Cloud via AWS by subscribing to the offering on the `AWS Marketplace`_.
 The offer will refer you to the CrateDB Cloud wizard where you can configure your plan and cluster.
 Finally, this process will lead you to the CrateDB Cloud Console.